All shipped from JAPAN!日本からお届けします。

 As you take your first bite, you’re not just enjoying chocolate and biscuit.
 You’re tasting decades of creativity, design, and thoughtfulness that have made Pocky a global favorite.

-So which flavor would you reach for first?
+Which flavor would you like to try first?